Lille, France

 What do expats in Lille appreciate most about the local culture?

 "Expats in Lille appreciate the warm and friendly nature of the locals, who are known for their welcoming attitude towards newcomers.
 They also enjoy the rich history and beautiful architecture of the city, which is evident in its well-preserved buildings and charming cobblestone streets.
 The vibrant arts and culture scene, including numerous museums, galleries, and theaters, is another aspect that expats appreciate.
 Additionally, they value the city's gastronomy, with its diverse range of delicious local dishes and fine dining options.
 The ease of public transportation and the city's walkability make it convenient for expats to explore and immerse themselves in the local culture.
-Finally, expats appreciate the city's proximity to other European destinations, making it easy to travel and experience different cultures," wrote one member in Lille.
+Finally, expats appreciate the city's proximity to other European destinations, making it easy to travel and experience different cultures," said one expat in Lille.

 What do expats find most challenging?